corocoto/useful-links/README.md

 ### CSS
 * [Animista](https://animista.net/) - place where you can play with a collection of ready to use CSS animations, tweak them and download it;
+* [Everything You Need to Know About !important CSS Declarations](https://www.impressivewebs.com/everything-you-need-to-know-about-the-important-css-declaration/#post-475:~:text=Drawbacks,-to) - article about `!important` keyword.

 ### JavaScript
 * [JavaScript.info](https://javascript.info/) - online book about JavaScript and related technologies;